tsabin2023/CNE350FinalProject/README.md

 # How to run CNE350FinalBASH.sh

-You will need you absolote path to CNE350FinalProject.
+You will need to find your absolote path to CNE350FinalProject.
 '''
 pwd
 '''